Step-by-step installation instructions are available in the Getting started section.

-The Deckhouse installer is available as a container image and is based on the dhctl utility, which is responsible for:
+You can install DKP using a CLI installer, which is available as a container image and based on the dhctl utility.

 • In a supported cloud.
-The dhctl utility automatically creates and configures all necessary resources, including virtual machines, deploys the Kubernetes cluster, and installs Deckhouse.
-A full list of supported cloud providers is available in the Platform integration with infrastructure section.
+The installer automatically creates and configures all required resources (including virtual machines, network objects, etc.), deploys a Kubernetes cluster, and installs DKP.
+A full list of supported cloud providers is available in the Integration with IaaS section.

 Before installation, ensure the following:

-• For bare-metal clusters and unsupported clouds: The server is running an operating system from the supported OS list or a compatible version, and it is accessible via SSH using a key.
+• For bare-metal clusters (including hybrid clusters) and installations in unsupported clouds: the server runs an OS from the supported OS list (or a compatible version) and is accessible via SSH with a key.

-• For supported clouds: Ensure that necessary quotas are available for resource creation and that access credentials to the cloud infrastructure are prepared (these depend on the specific provider).
+• For supported clouds: the required resource quotas are available and access credentials to the cloud infrastructure are prepared (provider-specific).

 Preparing the Configuration